Perry Warbington

 Perry Lee Warbington (September 7, 1952 – November 9, 2008) was an American professional basketball player.
 He played for the Philadelphia 76ers in the beginning part of the 1974–75 NBA season after being selected 145th overall by them in the 1974 NBA draft.

 University

 After spending two years at Florida Gateway College, he played for two seasons with the Eagles of Georgia Southern University, where he averaged 20.8 points per game.

 Professional

-It was chosen in position 145 of the Draft of the NBA of 1974 by Philadelphia 76ers, three with whom he played 5 games, which averaged 2.0 points and 3.2 assists.
+Warbington was chosen 145th in the 1974 NBA draft by the Philadelphia 76ers, with whom he played 5 games, in which he averaged 2.0 points and 3.2 assists.
 The following year, Warbington joined the Detroit Pistons, but was cut before the start of the season.